MC 23: The Tale of the Herd and the Dung Beetles

 “Absolute perfection” Artemis explained to her fellow god, Hermes.

-Artemis the goddess the wilderness, wild animals, nature and the like admired “transitions”.
+Artemis the goddess of the wilderness , wild animals and the like admired natures transformations and transitions.
 Including those of the kind performed by the horse and the dung beetle.
 Her job was to enforce respect for the divine order played out in woodland.

 With promethean hubris, the mischievous god announced that he, being smarter than their father, could do much better.

-With that, and loving a good poo joke, he transformed the herd so that from then on the horses would eat the grass to produce the dung, but the dung beetle would pay the horse with their delicious frass.
-The horse no longer getting their energy from the grass but by exchanging their dung for frass!
+With that, and loving a good poo joke, he transformed the herd so that from then on the horses and the beetles would each trade their waste for their supper.
+The horse no longer getting their nutrition and energy from the grass but by eating the frass of the dung beetle.
+They still had to eat grass to produce the dung but that was now just the means to an end.
+The real prize was now the beetle’s shit.

 The archer, having let down her guard for but a moment, watched on in disbelief.